Mark E. Pestana

-Prior to his retirement in January 2013, Mark Pestana was a research pilot and project manager at NASA's Dryden Flight Research Center, Edwards, CA. He piloted the B200 King Air, the T-34C and the remotely piloted Ikhana/Predator B. He also served as a flight test engineer on the Center's F/A-18 Hornet aircraft and as a flight engineer and mission manager on the DC-8 flying laboratory.
+Prior to his retirement in January 2013, Mark Pestana was a research pilot and project manager at NASA's Dryden (now Armstrong) Flight Research Center, Edwards, CA. He piloted the B200 King Air, the T-34C and the remotely piloted Ikhana/Predator B. He also served as a flight test engineer on the Center's F/A-18 Hornet aircraft and as a flight engineer and mission manager on the DC-8 flying laboratory.
 Pestana accumulated more than 4,000 hours of military and civilian flight experience.

 Pestana was project manager and pilot for the Hi-rate Wireless Airborne Network Demonstration flown on NASA's B200 research aircraft.
 He also flew the B200 for the X-38 Space Integrated Inertial Navigation Global Positioning System experiment.
 Pestana participated in numerous deployments of the DC-8 on missions involving hurricane research, ozone studies, atmospheric chemistry, rain forest health, ice pack assessment and volcanic and tectonic activity.